ClusterM/uconsole-keyboard/README.md

 - Gamepad/joystick functionality (does anyone actually use this?)

 🔧 **Customizations:**
+- **Horizontal scrolling!** Now you can use Fn + Trackball to scroll horizontally as well as vertically.
 - **Y, X, B, A buttons** (previously gamepad buttons) are now mapped to **keypad keys**: `/`, `*`, `-`, `+`.
 These are very useful in file managers and terminal applications.
 - **Fn + Alt** combination now triggers the **left Cmd/GUI key** instead of the right one, because Raspberry Pi OS only responds to the left Cmd key by default.
 - **Fn + X** (the X button on the gamepad area) now triggers a **bootloader jump** for easy firmware updates.